-8.1 Biochemical Evaluation
+8.9 Biochemical Evaluation

 Serial samples (gases and ALT/AST every 30 to 60 minutes) are taken to assess the organs and to stay within the parameters described above; more frequent testing is appropriate where shortened periods of perfusion may occur, such as when cardiothoracic teams are involved.
-Blood cultures should be taken as soon as NRP starts and at the end of NRP (0 and 2 hours).
 Volume replacement to support flows, whether blood or colloid, will dilute the biochemical markers of damage and function; this should be borne in mind when interpreting them.